TAIP-15: Agent Connection Protocol

 The Transaction Authorization Protocol enables secure communication between different agents (AI Agents, VASPs, wallets, custodians, etc.).
 However, for ongoing business relationships, agents need a way to establish persistent, authorized connections with predefined constraints.
 Current implementations often rely on ad-hoc methods or require repeated authorizations.
 This TAIP addresses several key needs:

 By standardizing these connection aspects, we enable secure B2B integrations while maintaining user control and risk management.
+Each connection enforces specific constraints including transaction limits, allowed purposes, and time boundaries.

 Specification